Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/TESTING.md

     F. Broke up the Accessories and Personal Care products into categories.
 This information came from Steph for what she would want them split into, I then tweaked for web layout and the way the data was in.

+    F. Sorting.
+The sorting box is available in all product ranges now, agreed the size sorting on shoes would be great.
+I have built this into a future implementation (Product Variants)

+    F. Stock issue with letting you take multiple lines of the same item as long as this one line doesnt go over stock level.
+This is another future feature to implement.
+(Stock management)

 ![Categories1](/categories1-min.jpeg)
 ![Categories2](/categories2-min.jpeg)

+## Flake8 and Code Refactoring

+* Due to the large amounts of files, running everything through code validators would take days. using the command `<python3 -m flake8>` this shows all the errors and I have gone through and fixed them.

+* Fixed a lot of issues where null=True is bad practice.
+This was how it was done in the tutorials but I have read up and learnt from this.

+* Using flake8, all the errors have been solved except 2 saying that the signals files are not used, but they are being used.
+Followed the method in the tutorial videos and I cant find a reason why they are showing as errors.
+2 errors with continuations line at the same indentations level, moving the section below creates a full indentation error against that section, not sure how to handle this.

 ## Bugs Found